 (4) Both a bachelor’s degree from an accredited post-secondary educational institution and proof that the individual has passed the state approved content area examination in the subject area that the individual intends to teach.

-*In addition, you will need to provide three (3) letters of recommendation and a statement of purpose.
+*In addition, you will need to provide three (3) letters of recommendation, a statement of purpose and official transcripts from all universities attended.
 Also, although not required for admission, except for Option 4 above, the Pearson content test is required prior to the internship.